TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 `rg0` only ends up being 5 at the end of this example, as jumping to the `SKIP` label prevented the two other `ADD` instructions from being reached.

-Jumps can also be made to pointers, though you must be sure that the pointer will contain the address of a valid opcode before jumping there.
+Jumps can also be made to pointers and address literals, though you must be sure that the address is that of a valid opcode before jumping there.

 For example: